th3w1zard1/Andastra/docs/bwm_aabb_child_index_comparison_analysis.md

 2. **Consider**: Add optional AABB tree reading to Andastra.Parsing
    - Would preserve original tree structure from game files
    - Could be useful for format verification and testing
-   - Would require implementing the child index parsing logic
+   - Would require implementing the child index parsing logic (similar to reone's approach)
+   - Would align with standard approach used by other implementations

 3. **Documentation**: Update BWM-File-Format.md to reflect fix
    - ✅ DONE: Updated to note PyKotor now uses 0-based indices